AppCrypto/AsyRand/README.md

-# Proof of concept implementation for "FastRand"
+# Proof of concept implementation for "AsyRand"

 # How to run